AlexXanderGrib/sweet-decorators/README.md

 ## `@Mixin`

 Mixin is a pattern of `assigning new methods` and static properties to an existing class.
 It's called `composition`.
-This decorator just makes it easy, by using by abstracting applyMixin described in [typescript docs](https://www.typescriptlang.org/docs/handbook/mixins.html)
+This decorator just makes it easy, by using by abstracting `applyMixin` function described in [typescript docs](https://www.typescriptlang.org/docs/handbook/mixins.html)

 **Example**